What to Visit in Treviso

 Unfortunately, these aspects are often ignored.
 And only a microscopic number of travelers stay in “Little Venice” for two or more days.
 Intentionally making it a base for exploring Veneto, one of the most interesting region in Italy.

-After all, it is easy to get to Venice by car or train from here.
-As well as to Vicenza, Verona, Lake Garda and even Milan.
+After all, from here it takes only 30-40 minutes to get by train to Venice.
+Equally, from Treviso you can quickly get to Vicenza, Verona, Sirmione on Lake Garda and even Milan.

-If you wish, you can go to Padua.
-Or to visit Ferrara, even though it is located in Emilia-Romagna!
+If you wish, you can go to Padua or visit Ferrara.
+Even though this town is located in Emilia-Romagna!

 “Little Venice”

-This name stuck to Treviso and is used by literally everyone today.
-The abundance of water, canals and bridges suggests comparison.
-However, upon closer examination, it turns out that the similarity is not too strong … And is there any at all?
+This name was fixed for Treviso and is used by literally everyone today.
+The abundance of water and bridges suggests a comparison with the famous “City of Canals”.
+However, upon closer examination, it turns out that the similarity is not too strong… And does it exist at all?

 Venice is the sea.
 Entered the lagoon and channels between the islands, and settled there.
 There is no need to talk about any turbulent currents.
-If we are not talking about the wake from a fast boat.
+Unless you mean the wake of a fast boat.

 Treviso is built on the banks of active mountain rivers.
 Despite the fact that the city stands on a plain, the local Sile and Botteniga show such an onslaught, as if they were specially hired to destroy.